mlavergn/godom/README.md

 # godom
-DOM data extraction package inspired by BeautifulSoup in pure golang --
+DOM data extraction package in pure golang
+--
 Dependencies:
 This package has an external dependencies: